Fantasy football: Pittman, Higgins among must-start wide receivers for Week 4

 Philadelphia Eagles star A.J.
 Brown is the top player in my overall Top 50 wide receiver rankings for Week 4.
 Stefon Diggs, Cooper Kupp, Justin Jefferson and Pittman also are in my Top 5.

-Tyreek Hill, Tee Higgins, Davante Adams, Deebo Samuel and Courtland Sutton are among my Top 10 options and should be in every starting lineup.
+Davante Adams, Deebo Samuel, Courtland Sutton, Mike Evans and Christin Kirk are among my Top 10 options and should be in every starting lineup.

 Indianapolis Colts